-- 4.1 Recognise existing capabilities and agreeing to a forward work programme. - 4.2 Assess risk and provide targeted planning guidance (to avoid, mitigate and/or remedy). - 4.3 Engage with partners in prioritisation of decisions. - 4.4 Work with reference groups and involve other methods of community input into prioritisation.
+- 4.1 Recognise existing in-house capabilities and resourcing and agreeing to a forward work programme. - 4.2 Assess risk and provide targeted planning guidance (to avoid, mitigate and/or remedy). - 4.3 Engage with partners and stakeholders in setting risk reduction priorities. - 4.4 Work with reference groups and involve other methods of community input into prioritisation.